nippur72/apple1-videocard-lib/README.md

 docs/     TMS9918 and Apple-1 manuals
-kickc/    target configuration files for KickC lib/      the library files to include in your project tetris/   a demo game tools/    some build tools
+kickc/    target configuration files for KickC lib/      the library files to include in your project picshow/  a demo program showing a picture in bitmap mode tetris/   a demo game tools/    some build tools
 ```